Key takeaways

 What is a bridge loan?

-A bridge loan — in some cases referred to as a hard money loan — is a short-term loan designed to provide financing during a transitionary period, such as moving from one house to another.
-Bridge loans are often secured by your current home as collateral, just like mortgages, home equity loans and HELOCs.
-Sometimes, however, you can put up other assets for collateral.
+A bridge loan — also referred to as a gap loan, hard money loan or swing loan — is a short-term loan that typically helps with financing when moving from one house to another.
+Bridge loans are often secured by your current home as collateral, but some allow for other types of assets.

-Homeowners faced with sudden transitions, such as having to relocate for work, might prefer a bridge loan to help with the costs of buying a new home, either the down payment or the expense of managing mortgages for two properties.
+Homeowners faced with sudden transitions, such as having to relocate for work, might prefer a bridge loan to help with the costs of buying a new home: covering the down payment or managing simultaneous mortgage payments for two properties.
 Real estate investors often rely on bridge loans, as well, when flipping properties.

 How does a bridge loan work?

-A tool sellers typically use in a bind, bridge loans vary widely in structures, costs and conditions.
-If you qualify, you could borrow a relatively large sum with a bridge loan, anywhere from several hundred thousand dollars to more than $1 million.
+Bridge loans vary widely in structure, cost and terms.
+If you qualify, you could borrow a relatively large sum, anywhere from several hundred thousand dollars to more than $1 million.

 For example, a bridge loan mortgage might involve cashing out equity from your current home and putting that toward a down payment on a new property — or, simply taking out a bigger mortgage for the new property.
 Another type of bridge loan uses both homes as collateral.
-Some carry monthly or interest-only payments, while others require either upfront or end-of-the-term, lump-sum interest payments.
+Some carry monthly or interest-only payments, while others require either upfront or balloon payments.

 Most share a handful of general characteristics, though:

-• Lenders rarely extend a bridge loan unless the borrower agrees to finance the new home’s mortgage with the same institution.
+• Lenders rarely extend a bridge loan unless the borrower agrees to also finance the new home’s mortgage with that lender.

 • Rates can range anywhere from the prime rate to the prime rate plus 2 percentage points.